 date of transmittal of Ecology’s final decision on the variance or conditional use permit to the City and the applicant.

 ”Development” means a use consisting of the construction or exterior alteration of structures; dredging; drilling; dumping; filling; removal of any sand, gravel, or minerals; bulkheading; driving of piling; placing of obstructions; or any project of a permanent or temporary nature which interferes with the normal public use of the surface of the waters overlying lands subject to the Shoreline Management Act at any stage of water level.
+“Development” does not include dismantling or removing structures if there is no other associated development or re-development.

 “Dredging” is the removal of bed material from below the ordinary high water mark or wetlands using other than unpowered, hand-held tools.